“Market decides the price”

 Always remember, when you trade, do not use these indicators in isolation.
 Use indications from more than 1 sentiment indicators and try to understand the fundamentals and rationality behind such patterns, but be brave enough to take up the contrarian position and capitalize on the fear or greed of other investors.

-While you wait for the next article in this series on Sentiment Trading indicators, we would like you read these awesome article on sentiment analysis:
+While you wait for the next article in this series on Sentiment Trading indicators, we would like you to go through this free course:

 Are you looking for resources on Algorithmic Trading?
 Do you want to learn Algorithmic Trading?
 Then check out Quantinsti’s course on Algorithmic Trading.